Learning 2.0 Tools

-Teachers throughout the Peninsula School District rely on a variety of technology tools to support Remote Learning 2.0 while our buildings are physically closed.
+Teachers throughout the Peninsula School District rely on a variety of technology tools to support learning in our classrooms.
 The items listed below represent tools that students and/or families have access to along with resources to support the use of these tools.
-Please contact your child's teacher regarding the specific tools that they are relying on to support Remote Learning 2.0.
+Please contact your child's teacher regarding the specific tools that they are relying on to support learning in their classroom.

 Visit my.psd401.net to access the Peninsula School District Student Portal.